-Real English Conversation: junk food (part 2 of 3)
+Real English Conversations: junk food (part 2 of 3)

 Hello, Lori here welcoming you to another episode of Real English Conversations from Better at English.com.
 In today’s episode, Michael and I continue our discussion about the English government’s decision to ban junk food ads on television before 9 pm, when children are likely to be watching.
 This is the second of a three-part series, so if you missed the first part you might want to listen to that first.
 In this episode we inadvertently end up discussing some differences in British and American English vocabulary.
 As always, you’ll find the full transcript and vocabulary notes on the website, www.betteratenglish.com.